replicatedhq/replicated-docs/docs/reference/template-functions-kurl-context.md

 func KurlAll() string
 ```

-Returns all values in the Installer CRD as key:value pairs, sorted by key.
+Returns all values in the Installer custom resource as key:value pairs, sorted by key.

 ```yaml
 '{{repl KurlAll }}'